Capital One Venture Rewards Credit Card: $1,000 Bonus Value; Limited-Time Offer Ending Soon

 • Choice Hotels

 Bottom line.
 The Capital One Venture Rewards Credit Card earns 2 Miles per dollar on every purchase, which you can either redeem against any travel purchase or transfer to one of their airline/hotel partners.
-Right now, there is an offer of 75,000 bonus miles, worth $750 towards travel.
+Right now, there is a limited-time offer that combines 75,000 bonus miles ( worth $750 towards travel) plus a one-time $250 Capital One Travel credit.

-Due to the $500+ first-year value, I will be adding this card to my list of Top 10 Best Credit Card Bonus Offers.
+Due to the $1,000+ potential first-year value, I will be adding this card to my list of Top 10 Best Credit Card Bonus Offers.

 My Money Blog has partnered with CardRatings and may receive a commission from card issuers.
 Some or all of the card offers that appear on this site are from advertisers and may impact how and where card products appear on the site.
 MyMoneyBlog.com does not include all card companies or all available card offers.
 All opinions expressed are the author’s alone, and has not been provided nor approved by any of the companies mentioned.